parryc/thevoid/templates/leflan/language_azeri.md

 An example of the consonant assimilation can be seen in "I will go" and "I will read": `gət-` → `gədəcək-` → `gədəcəyəm`, `oxu-` → `oxuyacaq-` → `oxuyacağam`.

+In colloquial speech, the `AQ` ending is dropped and instead the suffix is just `-Ac`.

 &nbsp;  |SG |PL
 -|------|--
 1|-Am   | -IQ